dmoonfire/mfgames-culture-data/docs/cultures.md

     {
         "version": 0,
         "type": "culture",
-        "id": "source/id"
+        "id": "source/id",
+        "description": "A short sentence to describe the item.", "keywords": ["source", "nonfiction", "fantasy"]
     }

-Optionally, a "description" is a one-line sentence of the culture.
-Typically, this ends with a period.
+Both `description` and `keywords` are optional.

 Lookups
 -------